wlaurance/fuzzy-octo-adventure/articles/10-1-2012neutralizingyourodds.md

 or 2 to 1 odds bet.
 If this win/loss ratio was down the machine might be more likely to pay out.

-My best bet is to save up for a casino rather than spending my money at one.
+In the end of my mini experiment I lossed because of some greedy bets, but I conclude that the computerized games do act in a fashion concurrent with the statments above.
+My best bet is to save up for a casino rather than spending my money at one because all in all it is called gambling and not winning.

 ![Gwendolen Harleth at the Roulette Table](http://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/Gwendolen_Harleth.jpg/321px-Gwendolen_Harleth.jpg)